 An 8-person table is 2.5 feet wide and 8.5 feet long and it features 16 rods in total.
 This means an 8-person table can comfortably host both one-on-one games and four-on-four games.

-An 8-person table has 42 players on the playfield and playing with 8 people can become a bit chaotic, but it is better than having no room for all your friends at the table.
+An 8-person table has 42 players on the playfield, and playing with 8 people can become chaotic, but it is better than having no room for all your friends at the table.

 If you require more information, please check these references

 fringepursuits.com , article, “Tabletop Foosball Tables”, retrieved on, Tue 28-May-2020

 www.foosballzone.com , article, “Small Foosball Table “, retrieved on, Tue 28-May-2020

 gametablesguide.com , article, “Best Foosball Tables “, retrieved on, Tue 28-May-2020